atsign-foundation/docs.atsign.com/content/docs/reference/notification.md

 title: "Notification" # The title (ON THE PAGE)
 lead: | # The lead below the title (ON THE PAGE)
-    Notifications and their service in the @platform
+    Definition of Notification, the notify verb, and Monitor

 description: | # SEO Description of the page (Shows in google and atsign.dev search)
-    Definition of Notificaton in the @platform
+    Definition of Notificaton in the @platform, the notify verb in the @protocol, and Definition of Monitor in the @platform

 draft: false # Change this to "true" to hide the page
 toc: true # Change this to "true" to show the table of contents